Bali Visa Sponsorship

-A majority of visa applications, such as social visa and business visa, must be supported by a letter from an Indonesian individual or a local legal entity stating they will become your sponsor throughout your stay in Bali.
+A majority of visa applications, such as social visas and business visas, must be supported by a letter from an Indonesian individual or a local legal entity stating they will become your sponsor throughout your stay in Bali.
 As your visa application is in your sponsor’s hands, choosing a reliable person or company is a must.

 The procedures between applying for and obtaining your visa might take weeks and a lot of energy.
 Cekindo, as your visa agent in Bali, can secure all documents needed and apply on behalf of your company or you.